Winthrop Washington has the largest groomed cross country ski trail system in North America with 120 miles (200km) of groomed trails.

 Dog lovers will find themselves right at home in the Methow thanks to the over 35 miles of trails that allow dog access, not to mention three of the Rendezvous Huts that allow for canine overnight guests.

-Novices or mixed ability groups will enjoy spending their time on the Mazama Trails, a great area for learning to cross-country ski.
-Machine groomed tracks over flat and rolling farmland, along the Methow River and through aspen and pine woodlands, offer scenic day tours.
+Novices or mixed-ability groups will enjoy spending time on the Mazama Trails, a great area for learning to cross-country ski.
+Machine-groomed tracks over flat and rolling farmland, along the Methow River, and through aspen and pine woodlands offer scenic day tours.
 Some visitors plan their entire trip around lodge-to-lodge skiing.
 Mazama trails are all valley-bottom and are beautiful.
 Ski as long as you want and then treat yourself to the bakery for a well-deserved reward.

 Sun Mountain Trails

-The Sun Mountain Trails offer scenic views, mixed terrain and the first morning sun on your day of exploring.
-An ideal destination for families or groups with mixed abilities, that want to see the Methow from a different perspective.
-Youngsters will enjoy short rolling loops, while more ambitious skiers go for longer expedition – and there’s a warming hut at the base to reconvene at, not to mention the spectacular Sun Mountain Lodge.
+The Sun Mountain Trails offer scenic views, mixed terrain, and the first-morning sun on your day of exploring.
+An ideal destination for families or groups with mixed abilities that want to see the Methow from a different perspective.
+Youngsters will enjoy short rolling loops, while more ambitious skiers go for more extended expeditions – and there’s a warming hut at the base to reconvene at, not to mention the spectacular Sun Mountain Lodge.

-For the seasoned skier, you can’t beat the snow, sun and scenery of the Rendezvous trails.
-Enjoy views of the North Cascades and the Methow Valley from 4000 foot high trailside overlooks.
+For the seasoned skier, you can’t beat the snow, sun, and scenery of the Rendezvous trails.
+Enjoy views of the North Cascades and the Methow Valley from 4000-foot-high trailside overlooks.
 The most ambitious skiers can ski up and over the mountains from Cub Creek to Mazama.
-A great reconnaissance trip so that on your next three-day trip to the Methow you can experience an overnight expedition using the Rendezvous Hut system.
-Five huts are dispersed along the Rendezvous Trails and are available for nighty rental all winter long.
+A great reconnaissance trip so that on your next three-day trip to the Methow, you can experience an overnight expedition using the Rendezvous Hut system.
+Five huts are dispersed along the Rendezvous Trails and available for nighty rental all winter.